SUBMISSION PERIOD FOR ISFMF 2022 IS CLOSED!

 The Crystal Pine Award for best film scores and sound will be awarded in the following categories:

 1. Best Original Score | Feature Film – up to 15 nominations

-2. Documentary Feature – 3-5 nominations
+2. Best Original Score | Documentary Feature – up to 10 nominations

 3. Best Original Score | Short film (live-action, documentary and animated) – up to 20 nominations

 Special Crystal Pine Award will be awarded besides these categories for the authors who have composed the best music for the world’s best-known movies in the past year – up to 12 nominations.

 Crystal Pine for Best Picture (overall, a feature length production) – up to 10 nominations

 Crystal Pine for Best Short (Live-Action, Animated or Documentary) – up to 10 nominations